We believe that outstanding care starts with outstanding people.

 Responsibilities include:

-• Oversee the design, implementation and monitoring of key performance indicators and scorecards for the PTSI Centre of Excellence across various departments and functions, working collaboratively with PTSI Centre of Excellence Clinical and Academic Advisor.
+• Recruit, onboard, and manage PTSI Centre of Excellence staff in collaboration with HR and PTSI Centre of Excellence Clinical and Academic Advisor.

 • Represent the department or organization in union grievances, arbitration, and bargaining.

-• Develop and manage the annual budget for the PTSI Centre of Excellence, ensuring fiscal responsibility, sustainability optimal allocation and use of resources to achieve financial targets in collaboration with PTSI Centre of Excellence Clinical and Academic Advisor and Runnymede’s Chief Financial Officer.
+• Develop and manage the annual budget, monthly operating budget and optimal allocation of resources to achieve financial targets for the PTSI Centre of Excellence in collaboration with PTSI Centre of Excellence Clinical and Academic Advisor and Runnymede’s Chief Financial Officer.

 The successful candidate will have the following qualifications/experience: